 “No contemporary writer creates characters more appealing, or examines them with greater acuity and forgiveness.”

 “Fowler’s witty writing is a joy to read.”—USA Today

-Karen Joy Fowler is the author of five novels, including Wit’s End and The Jane Austen Book Club, which spent thirteen weeks on the New York Times bestseller list, was a New York Times Notable Book, and was adapted as a major motion picture from Sony Pictures.
+Karen Joy Fowler is the author of six novels, including We Are All Completely Beside Ourselves, Wit’s End, and The Jane Austen Book Club, which spent thirteen weeks on the New York Times bestseller list, was a New York Times Notable Book, and was adapted as a major motion picture from Sony Pictures.
 Her novel Sister Noon was a finalist for the PEN/Faulkner Award, and her short-story collection Black Glass won the World Fantasy Award.
 She has co-edited three volumes of The James Tiptree Award Anthology.
 Fowler and her husband, who have two grown children, live in Santa Cruz, California.